-- □ Supplies container
+- □ Supplies container.

-- Command Post
+- □ Command Post.

-- □ Student Assembly Area
+- \Box Student assembly area.

-- □ First Aid Areas:
+- \Box First aid areas:

-- □ Triage
+- Triage.

-- □ Immediate Treatment
+- Immediate treatment.

-- Delayed Treatment
+- Delayed treatment.

-- Psychological Treatment
+- Psychological treatment.

-- Consider access for emergency vehicles.
-Also try to ensure that the site is not readily visible to students, press, or parents.
+Note: Consider access for emergency vehicles.
+Also try to ensure that the first aid areas are not readily visible to students, press, or parents/guardians.
 Those requiring first aid should enter via the triage area.
 Psychologically traumatized students should be separated from students who are physically injured.

-- □ Request Gate
+□ Request Gate.

-- Consider the logical place for parents to arrive at the school to pick up their students.
+Note: Consider the logical place for parents/guardians to arrive at the school to pick up their students.
 Be sure that this gate is clearly posted at all times.

-- □ Release Gate
+□ Release Gate.

-- Consider how far parents will be willing to walk.
-The release gate should be separated from, but in sight of, the request gate.
+Note: Consider how far parents/guardians will be willing to walk.
+The Release Gate should be separated from, but in sight of, the Request Gate.

 - □ Sanitation area for portable toilets and hand washing.
+Note: Consider privacy and location of disposal area.

-- Consider privacy and location of disposal area.
+- □ Traffic control pattern.

-- □ Traffic control pattern
+- □ Information center.

-- □ Information Center
+- \Box Staging area.

-- \Box Staging area
+Note: Staging areas are locations where resources awaiting assignment are located.

-Staging areas are locations where resources awaiting assignment are located.
+□ Critical incident stress debriefing area for adults.

-- □ Critical Incident Stress Debriefing Area for adults - The Critical Incident Stress Debriefing Area is a waiting area for adults whose children are not immediately available for release.
+Note: The critical incident stress debriefing area is a waiting area for adults whose children are not immediately available for release.